 To help you narrow it down one must see is Mission Hill Winery in West Kelowna for the stunning architecture built upon an extinct volcano, summertime dinning over the Okanagan Lake and award winning wine.

-Ljubljana, Slovenia and Budapest, Hungary from Adelina Wong at Pack Me To
+From Adelina Wong at Pack Me To